paulcorcuera/paulcorcuera.github.io/content/courses/_index.md

 ---
 title: "Courses"
-description: "Courses on economic slack, unemployment, macroeconomics, and mathematical methods for macroeconomics.
-For undergraduate and graduate students."
+description: "I provide my TA notes of courses on econometrics at the undergraduate and graduate level."
 ---